 Early History of the Brecenrigg family

-Another 175 words (12 lines of text) covering the years 1454, 1454, 1748 and 1816 are included under the topic Early Brecenrigg History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Brecenrigg research.
+Another 108 words (8 lines of text) covering the years 1454, 1454, 1748 and 1816 are included under the topic Early Brecenrigg History in all our PDF Extended History products and printed products wherever possible.